tessajeanserdar/minesweeper/README.md

 ###Rules

-Uncover tiles with out uncovering mines!
+Uncover tiles without uncovering mines!
 Once you think you've got it , hit the smiley face to see if you've won.
 The closed eye icon can be used to cheat if you get too stuck.